What are the most spectacular roads in Romania?

-Piatra Arsa is a high mountain cabin at an elevation of 1.970m (6,463ft) above the sea level, located on the north of Prahova County, in central Romania.
-It’s one of the highest roads of the country.
+Piatra Arsa is a high mountain cabin at an elevation of 1,970m (6,463ft) above sea level, located in the north of Prahova County, in Romania.
+It’s one of the highest roads in the country.

-Located in Brasov county, in Transylvania, Romania, the national road DN73A is a really awesome drive with 12 steep hairpin turns.
+Located in the Transylvania region of Romania, the National Road DN73A is a truly awesome drive, with 12 steep hairpin turns.

-DN73C is the name of a challenging road located in the Argeş County, in Romania.
-The condition of the road is really bad.
+DN73C is the name of a challenging road located in the south-central part of Romania.
+The condition of the road is really bad in some parts.

 If you love to drive, you will love the DJ73 Road